 Which pack did you buy?

-I was super short on money so for me the cheaper the better, I purchased the starter pack for $129.00 and bought some extra drops for my mum and we did it together.
+I was super short on money so for me the cheaper the better, I purchased this pack right here and bought some extra drops for my mum and we did it together.
 PS.
 If you reach your goal quickly and only use up one bottle of drops then that is the total amount you’ll pay, you only need to pay extra if you want to do more rounds so you’ll need more drops.

 This isn’t one of those lifetime commitment programs either where you need to keep purchasing stuff to stay slim.
 It’s all about real food!